Institute Peak

 Osiris was pretty beat from going on a ski trip just a few days before this ski trip

-I posted some photos of the climbers I saw on the Alaska Alpine Club page.
-Via facebook I heard from the previous ascentists, who gave me some reassuring information about the ridge.
-A second group ascended the Sunday we skied out via the east ridge!
+When we got back to Anchorage, I posted some photos of the climbers I saw on the Alaska Alpine Club facebook page.
+I heard back from the previous ascentists, who gave me some reassuring information about the ridge.
+A second group ascended the same Sunday we skied out, but via the east ridge on the opposite side of the mountain!
 Mind still formulating a plan, I texted various friends about climbing Institute in a day.
 No one was available.
 Determined, I settled on soloing.

 Tuesday afternoon I saw a one of my many weather sources, NWS, report change during the day: bumping the storm barely into Thursday evening.
 Mind finally decided, I took care of my remaining work tasks, finished the packing I started the previous night, and rolled out of town towards the Deltas.
 Worst-case scenario: Thursday has better weather than Wednesday.